 However, the Territorial Commission may extend the time limit for a period not exceeding a further nine months, where:

-(c) the delay can clearly be attributed to the failure of the applicant to comply with his or her obligations of cooperation.
+- the delay can clearly be attributed to the failure of the applicant to comply with their obligations of cooperation.

-According to ASGI’s experience, due to the large number of simultaneous applications, the time limits are generally not respected in practice, and the asylum seeker is generally not informed about the authorities exceeding the deadlines.
+According to ASGI’s experience, due to the large number of simultaneous applications, the time limits are never respected in practice, and the asylum applicant is generally not informed about the authorities exceeding the deadlines.

 Prioritised and accelerated procedures